-Coolant must not come into contact with the skin, eyes, or clothing.
+- Coolant must not come into contact with the skin, eyes, or clothing.
 If contact occurs with the eyes, rinse with water immediately and contact a physician.
 Immediately clean contaminated areas on the skin with soap and water.
-If coolant is swallowed, contact a physician immediately.
+If fuel is swallowed, contact a physician immediately.
 Change clothing that is contaminated with coolant.
 Keep coolant out of reach of children.

+The engine is cold.
 The radiator is completely full.

-Check the coolant level in the compensating tank. ( p.
-139)
+- Check the coolant level in the compensating tank.
+(IP p.
+150)

-- Add coolant to the MAX marking.
+- Remove cover 1 of the compensating tank. - Add coolant to the MAX marking.

-Mount the cover of the compensating tank.
+- Mount the cover of the compensating tank.

-16.5 Draining the coolant &
+16.5 Draining the coolant 🔦